 A student’s financial information can change from one year to the next.
 Changes in income and other financial issues are reported on each year’s FAFSA, potentially resulting in changes to the types and amounts of financial assistance a student is eligible to receive.

-One-third of all students who file the FAFSA are selected for verification each year.
-You could be selected each year, requiring you to submit verification information and tax documents each time.
+1/3 of all students who file the FAFSA are selected for verification each year.
+You could be selected each year, requiring you to submit verification information and tax documents each year.

-If you do choose to take classes at another school, you must obtain permission from your Academic Advisor.
+If you do decide to take classes at another school, remember you must obtain permission from your Academic Advisor.
 See, "How does financial aid work if I am taking classes at another school?"

-If enrolled at a Florida private or out-of-state institution, you must bring in proper documentation (Concurrent Enrollment form, detailed fee receipt from the host institution, and signed Financial Aid Consortium Agreement to One-Stop Student Services by the posted deadline for UNF to begin the processing toward receiving your aid for courses at the host institution.
+If enrolled at a Florida private or out-of-state institution, you must bring in proper documentation (Concurrent Enrollment form, detailed fee receipt from the host institution, and signed Financial Aid Consortium Agreement to One-Stop Student Services by the posted deadline.

-*Your scholarship and/or financial aid may be jeopardized if you are not properly enrolled at UNF.
-Check with One-Stop Student Services before making any schedule changes.
+Remember: Your scholarship and/or financial aid may be jeopardized if you are not properly enrolled at UNF.
+Do your research before making this kind of a decision.
+If you have done your research but still have questions, contact One-Stop Student Services for assistance.

-A Cost of Education budget is determined for each student based on grade level, dependency status, state residency, and living arrangements.
+All scholarships have the potential to affect federal financial aid you have already been awarded.
+When you file a FAFSA, a Cost of Attendance (COA) budget is determined for you based on your grade level, dependency status, state residency, and living arrangements.
 According to Federal Regulations the university cannot award a student beyond his or her budget.

-If you are an athlete, the NCAA has regulations and guidelines regarding your financial aid that must also be followed, that may result in adjustments to your Financial Aid award.
+If you are an athlete, the NCAA also has regulations and guidelines regarding your financial aid that must also be followed, that may result in adjustments to your financial aid award.

-If you are found to be in over-award status after you have received your disbursements and/or refund, reducing your aid as required by Federal regulation may result in a balance owed to UNF.
+If you are found to be in over-award status after you have received financial aid disbursements and/or a refund, reducing your aid (as required by Federal regulation) may result in a balance owed to UNF.